-At December 31, 2017, our net deferred tax asset (prior to our valuation allowance) and valuation allowance were \$86.7 million (2016 - \$98.9 million) and \$30.0 million (2016 - \$18.8 million), respectively (see "Note 15.
+At December 31, 2018, our net deferred tax asset (prior to our valuation allowance) and valuation allowance were \$99.9 million (2017 - \$86.7 million) and \$35.3 million (2017 - \$30.0 million), respectively (see "Note 14.
 Taxation in our Notes to the Consolidated Financial Statements" for additional information).
 At each balance sheet date, we assess the need to establish a valuation allowance that reduces the net deferred tax asset when it is more likely than not that all, or some portion, of the deferred tax assets will not be realized.
 The valuation allowance assessment is performed separately in each taxable jurisdiction based on all available information including projections of future GAAP taxable income from each tax-paying component in each tax jurisdiction.
-Losses incurred within our U.S. tax-paying subsidiaries in the fourth quarter of 2011 were significant enough to result in a cumulative GAAP taxable loss at the U.S. tax-paying subsidiaries for the three year period ended December 31, 2011.
-We reassess our valuation allowance on a quarterly basis and commencing with our reassessment effective December 31, 2011, we determined that it is more likely than not that we would not be able to recover our U.S. net deferred tax asset and as a result. recognized a full valuation allowance in the fourth guarter of 2011.
-We concluded that a valuation allowance was required from 2011 through the period ended December 31, 2014 based on the relevant evidence during that time period, primarily that we remained in a cumulative GAAP taxable loss position for this period, among other facts.
-At December 31, 2014, the U.S. valuation allowance was \$48.4 million.
-In the first quarter of 2015, as a result of expected profits in our U.S.-based operations due principally to the acquisition of Platinum, we determined it was more likely than not we would be able to recover a substantial portion of the U.S. net deferred tax asset and thus reduced the U.S. valuation allowance from \$48.4 million to \$1.0 million.
-Factors that led to this determination included the combined cumulative GAAP taxable income position of our U.S.-based operations (including the entities acquired) along with the long term expected profits of the combined operations.
-A valuation allowance continues to be provided against deferred tax assets in the majority of our Ireland, U.K., and Singapore operations as these operations have produced historical GAAP taxable losses, among other facts.
+The majority of the valuation allowance relates to a substantial portion of our deferred tax assets in our Ireland, U.K., and Singapore operations as these operations have produced historical GAAP taxable losses, among other facts.
+A small valuation allowance also continues to be recorded against finite lived tax carryforwards in our U.S. operations.

-We have unrecognized tax benefits of \$Nil as of December 31, 2017 (2016 - \$Nil).
+We have unrecognized tax benefits of \$Nil as of December 31, 2018 (2017 - \$Nil).
 Interest and penalties related to unrecognized tax benefits, would be recognized in income tax expense.
-At December 31, 2017, interest and penalties accrued on unrecognized tax benefits were \$Nil (2016 - \$Nil).
-Income tax returns filed for tax years 2014 through 2016, 2013 through 2016, 2016, and 2013 through 2016, are open for examination by the IRS, Irish tax authorities, U.K. tax authorities, and Singapore tax authorities, respectively.
+At December 31, 2018, interest and penalties accrued on unrecognized tax benefits were \$Nil (2017 - \$Nil).
+Income tax returns filed for tax years 2015 through 2017, 2014 through 2017, 2014 through 2017, and 2017, are open for examination by the IRS, Irish tax authorities, U.K. tax authorities, Singapore and Switzerland tax authorities, respectively.
 We do not expect the resolution of these open years to have a significant impact on our consolidated statements of operations and financial condition.